Othent/docs/README.md

   <figcaption></figcaption>
 </figure>

-**Existing private key wallets to onboard through social logins:**
+**Onboard through social logins:**

-_Othent_ can be integrated by wallets and dApps to offer social logins and alternative authentications like API keys in addition to self-custodial private keys.
+_Othent_ can be integrated by wallets and dApps to offer social logins.
 This can make the onboarding process smoother for users and enhance their reach to Web2.

 **Allow dApps to onboard through Web2:**